Becoming Aware

 Survival Fatigue

-Naming the exhaustion of living in constant alertness, and the quiet cost of enduring.
+Naming the cost of living in constant alertness.

 Sepia-toned image of a wilted flower in a glass, symbolising exhaustion, survival fatigue, and emotional depletion.